OXID-eSales/personalization-module/README.md

   * In section *Enhanced Performance Settings* uncheck *Load "Customers who bought this product also purchased ..."*;
   * Click *Save*.

+### Privacy protection setup

+To comply with the privacy protection laws, the personalization module provides functionality.
+For the tracking, example texts are provided for the opt-in/opt-out notices.
+Be sure to review, update and activate them before using the tracking functionality.
+You can find the texts in "Customer Info" -> "CMS Pages", search for the idents "oeecondaoptin" and "oeecondaoptout".

 ### Econda tracking with OXID eShop on multiple servers

 In case module is being used in application on multiple servers, it is not enough just to upload `emos.js` file via